 Former Chief of the Danish Police (February 1, 2009 - March 1, 2020).
 Jens is an active supporter of culture and art as a way to create safer societies and is passionate about the use of art and literature at work as a catalyst for good leadership.
-He will take up a position as police advisor at the Danish UN Mission in New York during the summer of 2020.
+He is the police advisor at the Danish UN Mission in New York.

 Performing Artist, Therapist (M.SW, U.C.
 Berkeley).
 Created the Love Arts Foundation (L.A., 1990), now in Santa Rosa, CA. Marcia's passion for "freeing our hearts through expressive and intuitive healing arts" employs mindfulness, theater play, shamanic mask-making, dreams, creative journaling, voice dialogue, breathwork, archetypal therapies.